CharmGuarde/Assignment-2/express-portfolio/README.md

 # Charm Portfolio Website - Assignment 2
 ## Overview
 The project is used to test my knowledge on creating a portfolio using ExpressJS.
-I implmemented it by making a website using resources provided in class and by searching it up on Google.
+I implemented it by making a website using resources provided in class and by searching it up on Google.

 ------------------------------------------------------------------------------------------------